rishi-wqd190004/rishithedatascientist.github.io/README.txt

-### A simple portfolio to display all my projects.
+A portfolio to display all my projects.

-- link to website: www.rishithedatascientist.com[https://rishi-wqd190004.github.io/RishiNigamPortfolio.github.io/]
+- link to website: